instana/go-sensor/README.md

 Minimal changes are required for Instana to be able to capture the necessary information.
 By simply wrapping the currently existing _http.HandlerFunc_ Instana collects and injects necessary information automatically.

 That said, a simple handler function like the following will simple be wrapped and registered like normal.

+For your own preference registering the handler and wrapping it can be two separate steps or a single one.
+The following example code shows both versions, starting with two steps.
 ```
 func myHandler(w http.ResponseWriter, req *http.Request) {
   time.Sleep(450 * time.Millisecond)
 }

+// Doing registration and wrapping in two separate steps
 func main() {
   http.HandleFunc(
       "/path/to/handler",
-      sensor.TracingHandler("myHandler", myHandler)
+      sensor.TracingHandler("myHandler", myHandler),
-  ),
+  )
+}

+// Doing registration and wrapping in a single step
+func main() {
+  http.HandleFunc(
+      sensor.TraceHandler("myHandler", "/path/to/handler", myHandler),
+  )
 }
 ```